Table of Contents

 Does Your Cat Get Bored?

-However, this is more often due to an environment in which there is nothing to stimulate her such as toys to play with, things to watch, or stuff to climb on.
+Well, experts say that cats can get bored.
+However, this is more often due to an environment in which there is nothing to stimulate her (such as toys to play with, stimuli to watch, or things to climb on) than being left alone.
+In other words, being alone for a couple of hours will not cause boredom unless the environment is boring.

-Consider buying new toys (maybe a motion activated flopping fish cat toy or a motorized cat toy) and use treats to tempt her to play around.
-If you can’t spend a lot of time with her, consider adopting a second cat.
+Make sure you show your cat extra love and care when this happens.
+Consider buying new toys (maybe a motion-activated flopping fish cat toy or a motorized cat toy) and use treats to tempt her to play around.
+If you can’t spend much time with her, consider adopting a second cat.

 Daily Separation

-In fact, many people prefer to adopt cats because of their solitary and self-sufficient nature, making it easy to care for them especially if you are a working person living alone.
+Daily separation is a quite common arrangement in living situations with cats.
+Many people prefer to adopt cats because of their solitary and self-sufficient nature, making it easy to care for them.
+Therefore, cats seem to be the go-to pet for working people living alone.

-Basically, if your cat is used to spending a couple of hours a day by herself from very early on in her life, then it becomes a part of her daily routine.
+Basically, if your cat is used to spending a couple of hours a day by herself from very early on in her life, it becomes a part of her daily routine.
 Your cat will know and expect you to wake up, feed her, leave the house, and come back home at a certain time.

-If the daily separation is a new arrangement, then your cat may have a harder time dealing with it.
+Your cat’s daily activities will form around this arrangement, and she will always count on you returning.
+Remember, cats love their routine!
+But if the daily separation is a new arrangement, your cat may have a harder time dealing with it.
 You should be extra careful in making this transition.

 If the Daily Separation is a New Arrangement